gavinmcnair/password/README.md

 ### Pre-requisites

    * This tool will only work on OSX
    * This tool requires Golang to be installed

+## Thanks

+To all the examples online which made this code possible.
+I'll credit each snippet when ic can find them again.